tylerholmes/tylerholmes/README.md

 ### Hi there 👋

-My name is Tyler and I'm a computer science student.
+My name is Tyler and I'm a software engineer.
 Here's some info about me!

 🔭 Work Experience.
+- **Software Engineer III at American Express** - Backend developer working on Transaction Processing (Multirail Payments and Payment Orchestration)
 - **Software Engineer intern at Revel Systems** - Full-stack developer on an intern team [Atlanta, Ga Summer 2022]
 - **Undergraduate Research Assistant at Kennesaw State Univeristy** - Cloud, Data, and Edge Systems Lab  [Marietta, Ga Oct.
 2020 - May 2022]